vantuann205/pump-smc_v2/README.md

 # smc_pump

-Write validators in the `validators` folder, and supporting functions in the `lib` folder using `.ak` as a file extension.
+Write validators in the `validators` folder, and supporting functions in the `lib` folder using `.ak` as a file extension

 ```aiken
 validator my_first_validator {